sbcohen2000/ragged-blocks/README.md

 ### Dependencies

 The below is a list of each dependency, and why each is required.
-There are two run-time dependency of the library:
+There is one run-time dependency of the library:
 - **@sbcohen/containers** implements some useful container datastructures.
 In particular, we care about the `IntervalTree`.

 The remaining dependencies are just needed for development: